klee8/stromata/stromata_comparative_genomics/README.md

 ### Workflow

-Get genes sets from each of the genomes with MAKER (or first step of funnannotate) Use proteinortho5 to identify orthologs graph presence of stromata genes in each spp
++ Get genes sets from each of the genomes with MAKER (or first step of funnannotate)
++ Use proteinortho5 to identify orthologs
++ Graph presence of stromata genes in each spp